· Operations

 The markdown version goes into version control.
 The PDF gets shared with auditors.
 Both are generated from the same data, so they’re always consistent.

 The severity scoring follows a simple logic.
 Anything that could lead to data exposure or unauthorized access is critical or high.
 Configuration weaknesses that increase attack surface without direct exploitation paths are medium.
 Informational findings that represent best practice gaps are low.
 This classification drives prioritization.
+Basically, fix the scary stuff first.
 Critical and high findings get remediated before the next monthly scan.
 Medium findings have a 90-day window.
 Low findings get batched into quarterly cleanup.

 The whole pipeline takes about 20 minutes of compute time and produces a report that would cost you thousands from a consulting firm.
+Actually, that comparison is not quite fair.
 Not identical to what a manual pen tester produces, obviously.
 But for ongoing monthly evidence, it’s more than sufficient.

 As we covered in our experience replacing a SOC 2 compliance platform with AI and Google Drive, the compliance industry has conditioned companies to believe this kind of automation isn’t possible.
 It very much is.